thomasabishop/eolas/Logic/General_concepts/Logical_indeterminacy.md

 ## Formal definition

 > A proposition P is truth-functionally indeterminate if and only if it is neither truth-functionally true or truth-functionally false.
+> should be avoided in arguments, they 'prove' everything whi

 ```
 P